HCS Score

 Quant is scored across 7 Shariah principles with a total of 100 points.

-On Financial Exposure Risk, weighted at 25%, Quant scores 24 out of 25.
-Clean infrastructure protocol with minimal direct exposure to interest-based products.
-Small deduction for indirect exposure from enterprise clients who operate within conventional financial environments.
+On Financial Exposure Risk, weighted at 25%, QNT scores 24 out of 25.
+Clean infrastructure protocol with no direct interest-generating mechanism.
+Small deduction for indirect exposure from enterprise clients operating within conventional financial environments, honestly reflected rather than dismissed.

-On Gharar and Uncertainty, weighted at 15%, Quant scores 12 out of 15.
-Clear enterprise service model with understandable technology.
-Deductions for competitive landscape uncertainty, the complexity of enterprise technology adoption cycles, and the developing maturity of the broader interoperability market.
+On Gharar and Uncertainty, weighted at 15%, QNT scores 12 out of 15.
+Well-documented technology with clear enterprise service specifications.
+Deductions reflect competitive landscape uncertainty and the long enterprise technology adoption cycles that create genuine uncertainty about revenue growth timelines.

-On Maysir and Speculation, weighted at 15%, Quant scores 11 out of 15.
-No gambling mechanics in the enterprise infrastructure platform.
-Deductions reflect speculative market trading in QNT and the general volatility associated with crypto market cycles.
+On Maysir and Speculation, weighted at 15%, QNT scores 11 out of 15.
+Clear enterprise infrastructure purpose with no gambling mechanics.
+Deductions reflect speculative market trading in QNT driven by enterprise blockchain narrative momentum.

-On Underlying Business Activity, weighted at 15%, Quant scores a perfect 15 out of 15.
-Enterprise blockchain interoperability infrastructure — enabling organizations to connect multiple blockchain systems and integrate with existing enterprise software — is fully permissible and represents genuinely valuable productive economic activity.
+On Underlying Business Activity, weighted at 15%, QNT scores a perfect 15 out of 15.
+Enterprise blockchain interoperability infrastructure is fully permissible and genuinely productive economic activity that creates real value for organizations and the broader economy.

-On Utility and Real Use, weighted at 10%, Quant scores a perfect 10 out of 10.
-Demonstrated enterprise adoption across financial institutions, healthcare organizations, payment networks, and government entities gives Quant one of the strongest verified utility profiles in our analysis series.
+On Utility and Real Use, weighted at 10%, QNT scores a perfect 10 out of 10.
+Demonstrated real-world enterprise adoption with genuine production deployments across financial institutions, government entities, and enterprise organizations confirms actual utility rather than theoretical potential.

-On Transparency and Governance, weighted at 10%, Quant scores 8 out of 10.
-Open platform with documented API and clear enterprise service terms.
-Governance is more centralized than fully decentralized open-source projects — reflecting Quant's enterprise technology company structure rather than a community-governed protocol.
+On Transparency and Governance, weighted at 10%, QNT scores 8 out of 10.
+Open platform with documented API specifications and clear enterprise service terms.
+Governance is more centralized than fully decentralized open-source protocols, reflecting Quant's enterprise technology company structure.
+The enterprise company governance model provides different accountability mechanisms through contractual relationships with enterprise clients rather than token-weighted on-chain voting.

 Overall HCS Score: 88 out of 100 — Halal

-Do I understand what Overledger does and why enterprise blockchain interoperability is a genuine and significant market need?
-Am I investing based on conviction in the enterprise adoption thesis — or following broader blockchain narrative momentum?
-Do I understand the indirect exposure from Quant's enterprise financial institution clients and why the CoinStudy methodology treats it as contextual rather than structural?
-Is my investment strategy focused on long-term enterprise infrastructure value rather than short-term price speculation?
-Do I understand the slower sales cycles of enterprise technology adoption compared to consumer crypto applications?
+Do I understand what Overledger does and why enterprise blockchain interoperability is a genuine and significant market need that organizations are paying to solve?
+Am I investing based on conviction in the enterprise adoption thesis with full awareness of how slowly enterprise technology procurement typically moves, or following blockchain narrative momentum?
+Do I understand the indirect exposure from Quant's enterprise financial institution clients and why CoinStudy treats this as contextual rather than structural?
+Is my investment strategy oriented toward long-term enterprise infrastructure value rather than short-term crypto market cycles?
+Do I understand that the enterprise technology market operates on fundamentally different timelines from the crypto market and that patience is genuinely required for this thesis to play out?

 Quant (QNT) is generally considered halal under the CoinStudy Halal Crypto Standard with a score of 88 out of 100.

-The concerns — indirect financial institution exposure, competitive landscape uncertainty, and governance centralization — are real and honestly reflected in the score.
-But they don't constitute Sharia violations.
-They are investment considerations that responsible Muslim investors should understand clearly.
+The concerns around indirect financial institution exposure, competitive landscape uncertainty, and governance centralization reflecting its enterprise technology company structure are real and honestly reflected in the three-point deductions from a perfect score.
+But they do not constitute Sharia violations.
+They are investment considerations that responsible Muslim investors should understand clearly before making any decision.

-For Muslim investors looking for enterprise blockchain infrastructure with demonstrated real-world adoption, a clear licensing-based utility model, and strong Sharia compliance fundamentals — Quant is one of the most distinctively enterprise-focused and credibly adopted halal options in the current market.
+For Muslim investors looking for enterprise blockchain infrastructure with demonstrated real-world institutional adoption, a clear licensing-based utility model whose demand is tied directly to genuine enterprise service usage, and strong Islamic finance compliance fundamentals, Quant is one of the most distinctively enterprise-focused and credibly adopted halal options in the current market.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.